 Why use podcasts with elementary students?

-Jim Bentley, 5th grade teacher in California shared, in our recent webinar, how he uses podcasts to build listening skills in his classroom:
+In a recent webinar, 5th grade teacher Jim Bentley of California shared how he uses podcasts to build listening skills in his classroom:

 What makes a great podcast for elementary classrooms?

 We’ve taken Listenwise’s success formula and applied it to carefully selected podcasts for our younger students.
 As always, we have curated stories that will grab students’ attention but use less complex language and vocabulary.
 In addition to using high-interest content from NPR, we have sourced stories from respected podcasts focused on a younger audience, including But Why, Earth Rangers, Tumble, and Book Club for Kids.
 The authenticity of these real-world stories is a big motivator for kids and can bring related curriculum topics to life!

 Our short student-friendly podcasts differ from audiobooks because they are originally composed expressly for the purpose of listening and contain real-world interviews, ambient sound, and other elements that capitalize on the power of oral communication.

 Here are some of our favorite lessons focused on a variety of relevant curriculum topics:

 - Animal Superpowers: Venom vs. poison – a showdown

 - How Money Started: From trading food to the $20 bill